wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/create-api-using-cr.md

 ```

 !!!
 Info
-    If your API has many resources and cannot define within a single `HTTPRoute` resource, then you have to create two or more `HTTPRoute`s and list them under `spec.production.httpRouteRefs`.
+    If your API has many resources and cannot be defined within a single `HTTPRoute` resource, then you have to create two or more `HTTPRoute`s and list them under `spec.production.httpRouteRefs`.

 ## Create HTTPRoute CR